 Using a Graphic Organizer

 Draw a graphic organizer on the board consisting of several squares connected with arrows to a larger rectangle.
-(You may want to place the rectangle above the squares to show that the information in the squares “supports" the conclusion.)
+(You may want to place the rectangle above the squares to show that the information in the squares “supports” the conclusion.)
 Explain to students that in order to draw a conclusion (point to the rectangle), you need to make sure to have plenty of support (point to the squares).
-Fill in the graphic organizer based on the example in the previous section, with “The house is deserted" in the rectangle and the supporting ideas in the squares.
+Fill in the graphic organizer based on the example in the previous section, with “The house is deserted” in the rectangle and the supporting ideas in the squares.
+In the following link there are several templates for graphic organizers you can hand out to your students.

 Conclusions from Movies